 Because some patent applications in the United States may be maintained in secrecy until the patents are issued, because patent applications in the United States and many foreign jurisdictions are typically not published until eighteen months after filing, because searches and examinations of patent applications by the USPTO and other patent offices may not be comprehensive, and because publications in the scientific literature often lag behind actual discoveries, we cannot be certain that others have not filed patent applications for technology covered by our patents or pending applications.
 Our competitors may have filed, and may in the future file, patent applications and may have obtained patents covering technology similar to ours.
 Any such patents or patent application may have priority over our patent applications, which could further require us to obtain or license rights to issued patents covering such technologies.
-If another party has obtained a U.S. patent or filed a U.S. patent or application has priority.
+If another party has obtained a U.S. patent or filed a U.S. patent application on inventions similar to ours, we may have to participate in a proceeding before the USPTO or in the courts to determine which patent or application has priority.
 The costs of these proceedings could be substantial, and it is possible that our application or patent could be determined not to have priority, which could adversely affect our intellectual property rights and business.